-In September 2018, we entered into a Research Funding and Option Agreement, or the Scripps option agreement, with Scripps, under which we were granted an exclusive option to acquire an exclusive, sublicensable, worldwide license under certain intellectual property related to the treatment of MS. As consideration for the Scripps option agreement, we are required to make funding payments totaling \$0.7 million to Scripps to support its research activities.
-Scripps has agreed to use reasonable efforts to perform the research program pursuant to the Scripps option agreement.
+In September 2018, we entered into a Research Funding and Option Agreement with Scripps, under which we were granted an exclusive option to acquire an exclusive, sublicensable, worldwide license under certain intellectual property related to the treatment of MS. As consideration for the Research Funding and Option Agreement, we are required to make funding payments totaling \$0.7 million to Scripps to support its research activities.
+Scripps has agreed to use reasonable efforts to perform the research program pursuant to the Research Funding and Option Agreement.

-The Scripps option agreement had a one-year term and was renewed for a second year by mutual written agreement.
+The Research Funding and Option Agreement had a one-year term and was renewed for a second year by mutual written agreement.
 We have the right to terminate by giving 90 days' advance notice.
 Scripps has the right to terminate in the event of nonpayment by us that remains uncured for 10 days.
 Each party has the right to terminate in the event of the other party's material breach that remains uncured for 60 days or if the other party becomes bankrupt.

-In September 2020, we extended the term of the option agreement through the end of December 2021.
+In September 2020, we extended the term of the Research Funding and Option Agreement through the end of December 2021 related to research activities.
 As consideration for this extension, we are required to make additional funding payments of \$0.6 million to Scripps through December 2021.